An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover

-Complex ML models, such as those currently used in LC maps, do not admit a natural way of incorporating input measurement uncertainty within the model.
+Some ML models used in LC maps, such as neural networks and tree-based models, do not admit a natural way of incorporating input measurement uncertainty within the model.
 Thus, one must typically resort to Monte Carlo (MC) ensemble approaches to estimate the output probability distribution (such as those outlined in~\cite{JCGM101}) that tend to be computationally expensive.
 Bayesian ML models~\cite{murphy_machine_2012} are inherently probabilistic since they assume that the model parameters are random variables.
 As such, Bayesian ML models provide a natural way of quantifying the multiple sources of data and model uncertainties in ML model outputs (see Section~\ref{sec:sources}).
 They also provide a natural way of regularising ML models by the inclusion of prior probabilities which smooths the posterior and tends to avoid the over-fitting problems in complex models such as neural networks~\cite{kristiadi2020being,jospin_hands-bayesian_2022}.